Polinanime/TelegramAutoChannel/README.md

 A Python-based Telegram bot that automatically reposts content from multiple source channels to a target channel with customizable features and content management.

-You can explore the bot's functionality bby checking out the [demo channel](https://t.me/inno_wall).
+You can explore the bot's functionality by checking out the [demo channel](https://t.me/inno_wall).

 ## Features